-This bill would enact the California Interactive Sports Wagering Consumer Protection Act, which would authorize the owner or operator of a card room that holds a state gambling license, a racing association or racing fair with a current license, or a federally recognized California Indian tribe that operates a gaming facility pursuant to a facility license issued in accordance with a tribal gaming ordinance, to accept and facilitate wagering on a sports event, as defined, by any legal system or method of wagering, including, but not limited to, exchange wagering, parlays, over-under, moneyline, and straight bets, by applying to the

-Department of Justice for a license and authorization to conduct sports wagering, as defined.
+This bill would enact the California Interactive Sports Wagering Consumer Protection Act, which would authorize the owner or operator of a card room that holds a state gambling license, a racing association or racing fair with a current license, or a federally recognized California Indian tribe that operates a gaming facility pursuant to a facility license issued in accordance with a tribal gaming ordinance, to accept and facilitate wagering on a sports event, as defined, by any legal system or method of wagering, including, but not limited to, exchange wagering, parlays, over-under, moneyline, and straight bets, by applying to the Department of Justice for a license and authorization to conduct sports wagering, as defined.
 The bill would require sports wagering to be accepted and executed only using telephone, computer, or another method of electronic wagering communication.
-The bill would require each licensed operator to pay an annual fee of \$ to the State Department of Public Health for deposit in the Gambling Addiction Program Fund.
-The bill would require each licensed operator to remit to the Treasurer on a quarterly basis for deposit in the Fund an amount equal to from the total win amount from the facilitation of a sports event wager.
 The bill would require the department to adopt regulations to implement these provisions, including authority to adopt regulations establishing fees in a reasonable amount necessary to recover the costs incurred by the department relating to the administration of these provisions.

 This bill would require the department to, among other things, monitor the conduct of all licensed operators.
-The bill would prohibit a licensed operator from, among other things, accepting a wager from any person who is under 21 years of age or whose name appears on a self-exclusion list.
+The bill would prohibit a licensed operator from, among other things, accepting a wager from any person who is under 21 years of age or whose name appears on a self-exclusion -3- AB 1573 list.
 Any willful violation of these provisions would be punishable as a misdemeanor.
 By creating a new crime, this bill would impose a state-mandated local program.